austinwindsor/blog/_posts/2025-03-24-RiverTracing.md

 * Water (1L)
 * Two rice balls or your preferred lunch
 * Back up clothes (keep it small and easy to pack)
-***When we're about to hike, you can switch from slippers to river tracing shoes, then pack bag 1 in bag 2.***
+***When you're about to hike, you can switch from slippers to river tracing shoes, then pack bag 1 in bag 2.***

 ---